Gloucester Rural District: Formation

-The rural district was created by the Local Government Act 1894 as successor to Gloucester Rural Sanitary District.
-The rural district was governed by a directly elected rural district council (RDC), which replaced the rural sanitary authority that had comprised the poor law guardians for the area.
+The Rural District was created by the Local Government Act 1894 as successor to Gloucester Rural Sanitary District.
+It was governed by a directly elected Rural District Council (RDC), which replaced the Rural Sanitary Authority that had comprised the poor law guardians for the area.

-Boundary changes
+Boundary Changes

-Under the Local Government Act 1929 county councils were given the duty of reviewing all urban and rural districts within their area.
-In Gloucestershire there were a number of very small districts, and under the County of Gloucester Review Order 1935, Gloucester RD was enlarged by the transfer of the whole or parts of five abolished districts.
+Under the Local Government Act 1929 County Councils were given the duty of reviewing all urban and rural districts within their area.
+In Gloucestershire, there were a number of very small districts, and under the County of Gloucester Review Order 1935, Gloucester RD was enlarged by the transfer of the whole or parts of five abolished districts.

-Between 1951 and 1967 a number of areas suburban to Gloucester were removed from the rural district when the city boundaries were extended.
+Between 1951 and 1967, a number of suburban areas adjacent to Gloucester were removed from the Rural District, when the city boundary was expanded.

 Parishes

 The district comprised the following civil parishes:

 Abolition

 The rural district was abolished on 1 April 1974 under the Local Government Act 1972.
 Its territory was split between three new non-metropolitan districts: Tewkesbury (17 parishes), Stroud (16 parishes) and Forest of Dean (Newnham and Westbury-on-Severn parishes).